Théophile Gautier: Life and times

 Gautier was born on 30 August 1811 in Tarbes, capital of Hautes-Pyrénées département (southwestern France).
 His father was Jean-Pierre Gautier, a fairly cultured minor government official, and his mother was Antoinette-Adelaïde Cocard.
 The family moved to Paris in 1814, taking up residence in the ancient Marais district.

-Gautier's education commenced at the prestigious Collège Louis-le-Grand in Paris (fellow alumni include Voltaire, Charles Baudelaire, Victor Hugo, and the Marquis de Sade), which he attended for three months before being brought home due to illness.
-Although he completed the remainder of his education at Collège Charlemagne (alumni include Charles Augustin Sainte-Beuve), Gautier's most significant instruction came from his father, who prompted him to become a Latin scholar by age eighteen.
+Gautier's education commenced at the prestigious Collège Louis-le-Grand in Paris, which he attended for three months before being brought home due to illness.
+Although he completed the remainder of his education at Collège Charlemagne, Gautier's most significant instruction, including in Latin, came from his father.

 While at school, Gautier befriended Gérard de Nerval and the two became lifelong friends.
-It is through Nerval that Gautier was introduced to Victor Hugo, by then already a well-known, established leading dramatist and author of Hernani.
-Hugo became a major influence on Gautier and is credited for giving him, an aspiring painter at the time, an appetite for literature.
-It was at the legendary premiere of Hernani that Gautier is remembered for wearing his anachronistic red doublet.
+It is through Nerval that Gautier was introduced to Victor Hugo, by then already a leading dramatist.
+Hugo became a major influence on Gautier.
+It was at the legendary premiere of Hugo's Hernani that Gautier is remembered for wearing his anachronistic red doublet.

 In the aftermath of the 1830 Revolution, Gautier's family experienced hardship and was forced to move to the outskirts of Paris.
-Deciding to experiment with his own independence and freedom, Gautier chose to stay with friends in the Doyenné district of Paris, living a rather pleasant bohemian life.
+Deciding to experiment with his own independence and freedom, Gautier chose to stay with friends in the Doyenné district of Paris.

-Towards the end of 1830, Gautier began to frequent meetings of Le Petit Cénacle (The Little Upper Room), a group of artists who met in the studio of Jehan Du Seigneur.
+Towards the end of 1830, Gautier began to frequent meetings of Le Petit Cénacle (The Little Art Circle), a group of artists who met in the studio of Jehan Du Seigneur.
 The group was a more irresponsible version of Hugo's Cénacle.
-The group counted among its members the artists Gérard de Nerval, Alexandre Dumas, père, Petrus Borel, Alphonse Brot, Joseph Bouchardy and Philothée O’Neddy (real name Théophile Dondey).
-Le Petit Cénacle soon gained a reputation for extravagance and eccentricity, but also for being a unique refuge from society.
+Among its members were the artists Gérard de Nerval, Alexandre Dumas, père, Petrus Borel, Alphonse Brot, and Philothée O’Neddy.
+Le Petit Cénacle soon gained a reputation for extravagance and eccentricity.

-Gautier began writing poetry as early as 1826, but the majority of his life was spent as a contributor to various journals, mainly La Presse, which also gave him the opportunity for foreign travel and for meeting many influential contacts in high society and in the world of the arts.
-Throughout his life, Gautier was well-traveled, taking trips to Spain, Italy, Russia, Egypt and Algeria.
+Gautier began writing poetry as early as 1826, but the majority of his life was spent as a contributor to various journals, mainly La Presse, which also gave him the opportunity for foreign travel and for meeting many influential contacts in high society and the world of the arts.
+Throughout his life, Gautier was well-travelled, taking trips to Spain, Italy, Russia, Egypt and Algeria.
 Gautier's many travels inspired many of his writings including Voyage en Espagne (1843), Trésors d’Art de la Russie (1858), and Voyage en Russie (1867).
 Gautier's travel literature is considered by many as being some of the best from the nineteenth century; often written in a personal style, it provides a window into Gautier's own tastes in art and culture.